Your Step-by-step guide to planning cremation arrangements

 Who is responsible for paying for a funeral?

-Be aware that whoever signs the funeral contract with the funeral home is considered legally responsible for the payment of the funeral bill.
+Be aware that whoever signs the funeral contract with the funeral home is legally responsible for paying thefuneral bill.

 If you are interested in pre-arranging a simple cremation plan, contact your local DFS Memorials location at (520) 200-7742.

-What happens if the deceased is at the County Medical Examiners?
+What happens if the deceased is at the Pima County Medical Examiner’s?

 The Medical Examiner will issue the death certificate and permit to cremate once they release the body.
 If you have further questions about identifying the body and making arrangements for the transfer of the deceased, you can contact the Office of the Medical Examiner for Pima County at (520) 724-8600.
 Alternatively, you can find them at: